aws/aws-app-mesh-examples/walkthroughs/howto-grpc/README.md

     ```
     curl -i -X POST -d "blue" $COLOR_ENDPOINT/setColor
     ```
    You'll see that we got a `HTTP/1.1 200 OK` response.
-You'll also see `no color!` in the response.
+You'll also see `no_color` in the response.
 But this is the previous color being returned after a successful color update.
 6. You can verify that the color did, in fact, update
     ```
     curl $COLOR_ENDPOINT/getColor